-It is my hope that you will fall in love with the art of knit as much as I have.
+It is my hope that you will fall in love with the art of knitting as much as I have.
 Travel with it.
 Knit when you are just watching TV or riding in a car.
 It is very relaxing and therapeutic.
 Many airlines will not allow scissors but will now allow knitting needles again.
 I find knit to be a great utilization of time that would otherwise be lost.
 And I am one of those multi-taskers that can’t stand wasted time.
 If you are like me, you will love learning to knit.
 So which is easier, knit or crochet?
 You will have to choose for yourself.

-4th century Egyptian socks
+4th Century Egyptian Socks

 People are always asking me which is easier; knit or crochet.
 It’s not that simple.
 I like them both.
 Knit has only two stitches to learn but you have two needles to manipulate so you are using both hands.
 Crochet has only one hook to manipulate but you have to learn 7 different stitches.
-However I love the soft smooth way that knit feels against your skin when you are done, as opposed to the rough, stiff feel of crochet.
+However, I love the soft smooth way that knit feels against your skin when you are done, as opposed to the rough, stiff feel of crochet.
 Although, I find crochet perfect for lace and jackets that you want to have a slightly stiff feel.
-I love to ware knit.
+I love to wear knit.
 It hangs and fits nicely and is soft and warm.

 The creation of knitted garments, it is believed, goes back to the Stone Age.
 Bone or wood could be easily made into needles.
-Yarn was abundant with the twisting of animal hair, especially sheep.
+The yarn was abundant with the twisting of animal hair, especially sheep.
 Unfortunately, fiber arts do not pass the test of time well and there are no knitted garments found to support the theory that they date back that far.
 The earliest evidence found is a knitted sock found in an Egyptian tomb dating around 1500 BC.
 That’s an old sock!